JetBrains/intellij-sdk-docs/CONTRIBUTING.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-This document describes our contribution guidelines for the open source IntelliJ Platform SDK documentation and sample code.
+This document describes our contribution guidelines for the open-source IntelliJ Platform SDK documentation and sample code.
 Before you begin contributing content to the SDK, please read this page thoroughly as well as the [Code of Conduct](/CODE_OF_CONDUCT.md) and [License](https://github.com/JetBrains/intellij-sdk-docs/blob/master/LICENSE.txt) documents.
 For information about contributing to the IntelliJ Platform itself, please visit [Contributing to the IntelliJ Platform](/basics/platform_contributions.md).